howerj/libforth/readme.md

 Pop a character address and push the character value at that address onto the stack.
 Note that this access is not checked for being within range of the virtual machines memory, but it is still relative to the start address of virtual machine memory.
-This can be used to access memory outside of the interpreters memory range, although this access is unsafe.

 * 'c!'          ( char char-address -- )

-Given a character address, store a character value at that address, like 'c@' the address is relative to the virtual machines starting address and it is unchecked - so it is also an unsafe operation.
+Given a character address, store a character value at that address, like 'c@' the address is relative to the virtual machines starting address.

 * '-'           ( x y -- z )